 {/* Content section - medium */} <ThemeProvider themeDefaults={{ button: { main: { md: true } }, text: { sm: true } }}> <ContentSection /> </ThemeProvider>

-{/* Footer - compact */} <ThemeProvider themeDefaults={{ button: { main: { xs: true } }, text: { xs: true } }}> <FooterSection /> </ThemeProvider> </> );}Best Practices
+{/* Footer - compact */} <ThemeProvider themeDefaults={{ button: { main: { xs: true } }, text: { xs: true } }}> <FooterSection /> </ThemeProvider> </> );}Patterns that keep themeDefaults predictable

-Know VaneUI's Built-in Defaults
+Know VaneUI's built-in defaults

 VaneUI components come with sensible built-in defaults.
 Only set defaults that differ from these:

 Built-in defaults you don't need to specify (cite the component's {component}Defaults.ts file as the source of truth when in doubt).
-Components that tag-switch to <a> via href (Badge, Card, Chip, Code, Row, Col, Stack) also get focusVisible: true auto-injected when href is set — opt out per-instance with noFocusVisible.
+Components that tag-switch to <a> via href (Badge, Card, Chip, Code, Row, Col, Stack) also get focusVisible: true auto-injected when href is set.
+Opt out per-instance with noFocusVisible.

 // Unnecessary - these are already the defaults<ThemeProvider themeDefaults={{ stack: { gap: true }, // gap is already true button: { main: { primary: true } }, // primary is already true card: { main: { rounded: true } }, // rounded is already true}}>

-// Better - only specify what you're changing<ThemeProvider themeDefaults={{ button: { main: { filled: true } }, // change from outline to filled card: { main: { lg: true } }, // change from md to lg}}>Consistent Defaults
+// Better - only specify what you're changing<ThemeProvider themeDefaults={{ button: { main: { filled: true } }, // change from outline to filled card: { main: { lg: true } }, // change from md to lg}}>Consistent defaults

 Establish defaults that align with your design system: